Archives Catalog: Government Records, Manuscripts, Photos & Other Primary Sources

 The State Archives Division has four main catalogs:

-- The Archives Catalog is the main place to look for primary sources.
+The Archives Catalog is the main place to look for primary sources.
 It includes government records, personal papers, records of organizations and businesses, and other unpublished materials (more).
-Most of these have not been digitized; our digital collections are on Kansas Memory.
 For detailed lists of the Menninger Foundation Archives see the Menninger database.
+If possible, please let the staff know when you will be visiting to use these collections so they can have the material pulled in advance.

 - ATLAS has records for books, pamphlets, and other materials cataloged after 1994 at KSHS.